bcgov/quickstart-openshift/README.md

 # Acknowledgements

-This Action is provided courtesy of the Forestry Suite of Applications, part of the Government of British Columbia.
+This quickstart is provided courtesty of NRIDS Architecture and Forestry Digital Services, parts of the Government of British Columbia.